Main Menu

 AI, a branch of computer science, is complex and evolving in terms of its precise definition.
 It is broadly seen as part of a spectrum of computational and mathematical methodologies that include innovative data analytics and data modelling techniques.’

-Many PIMFA members are already using AI systems and tools in their day-to-day operations and the likely adoption of AI in financial services will increase rapidly over the next few years.
+Many PIMFA members are already using AI systems and tools in their everyday operations, and it is likely that the adoption of AI in financial services will increase rapidly over the next few years.

 PIMFA firms already use AI tools for several purposes.
-For example, they analyse large volumes of data quickly, easily, and accurately, which enables them to spend more time working with and for their clients.
+For example, they analyse large volumes of data quickly, easily, and accurately, which enables their employees to spend more time working with and for their clients.

 There are concerns that as AI becomes more advanced, it could introduce new risks, for example: